namecoin/sockstrace/README.md

 You should have received a copy of the GNU General Public License along with SocksTrace.
 If not, see [https://www.gnu.org/licenses/](https://www.gnu.org/licenses/)

-Namecoin is produced independently from the Tor® anonymity software and carries no guarantee from The Tor Project about quality, suitability or anything else.
+SocksTrace is produced independently from the Tor® anonymity software and carries no guarantee from The Tor Project about quality, suitability or anything else.

 ## Security Risks and Precautions for Using SocksTrace